Free communications materials:

 Rhode Island schools are lucky to have a wealth of climate data available.
 The RI Department of Education administers an annual survey to students, teachers, staff and families at all RI public schools, called SurveyWorks.

 With advice from experts, YRP culled the questions that relate most directly to school culture and climate in these data worksheets, available for both Elementary and Secondary schools.
-These offer a statistical view of your community’s health, letting you compare the 2017 survey results for your school – available on-line at SurveyWorks – with State averages.
+These offer a statistical view of your community’s health, letting you compare the 2017 and 2018 survey results for your school – available on-line at SurveyWorks – with State averages.

 These results give valuable information meant to prompt discussion about your school’s current climate and how it can be improved.
 It’s likely that different groups in your community may see the data differently, which can lead to creative solutions.
 Remember, these survey responses came from your community as a whole.